Task Dependencies and Priority Inversion

 { ._computationTime = 2ms, ._pMutex = nullptr } },

-The _mutex_ER mutex can be created in your CarSystem class using zpp_lib::Mutex or using the Mutex API.
+The _mutex_ER mutex can be created in your CarSystem class using zpp_lib::Mutex.
+If you prefer to use the Mutex API directly, then you need to adapt the SubtaskComputationInfo structure declaration.

 Collect Tasks Statistics with the Modified Parameters